UA-112830647-1

 Group Size 1+

 The massif Annapurna Mountains cover the Annapurna Region in the Northwest part of Nepal.
-Annapurna Circuit with Base Camp Trek provides an opportunity to explore cultural varieties, mesmerizing landscape, high snow mountains, and different flora and fauna.
+Annapurna Circuit with Base Camp Trek provides an opportunity to explore cultural varieties, mesmerizing landscapes, high snow mountains, and different flora and fauna.
 Starting from Greenery hilly region our trail passes through different rivers, streams, waterfalls, fertile agricultural land, different indigenous community, and massif forest.
 It also offers the natural music of different chirping birds and colorful dancing butterflies on the way.
 The trail of Annapurna Circuit Trekking slowly and gradually leads you up to the smiling high silver mountains to the world’s biggest pass, Thorong La (5416 m) to the desert and bare hills of Mustang, where you get an impression as you are in Tibet.

 Annapurna Circuit Trek is one of the most popular and classic treks in the world.
 This trek is not only famous throughout Nepal, but it is one of the top trekking trails in the world.
 There was a time when there were no roads and a minimum amount of tea houses to stay but nowadays the roads are up to Manang Village.
 Before starting of Annapurna circuit trek, we need to drive to Beshisahar from Kathmandu.
-After spending a night in Beshishar the next morning we start a complete trek towards Thorong-La Pass via Manang and other villages.
+After spending a night in Beshisahar the next morning we start a complete trek towards Thorong-La Pass via Manang and other villages.
 The roads are along the trail but recently TAAN and the government made optional routes to avoid the roads but still, you can hear the vehicle beeping around.

-Day 01: Arrival in Kathamandu.(1,300m/4,264ft)
+Day 01: Arrival in Kathmandu.(1,300m/4,264ft)

 Day 02: Kathmandu Sightseeing